Home

 Investment and risk control process

-The National Bank Act (NBA), which entered into force in 2004, defines the SNB’s responsibilities and describes in detail its mandate with regard to asset management.
+The National Bank Act (NBA) defines the SNB’s responsibilities and describes in detail its mandate with regard to asset management.

 Bank Council and Risk Committee

 The Bank Council is charged with the integral oversight of the investment and risk control process.
 It assesses the principles of the process and monitors compliance with them.
-The Risk Committee – which is composed of three members of the Bank Council – supports the Bank Council in this task and monitors risk management in particular.
-All internal reporting carried out is addressed directly to the Governing Board and Risk Committee.
-To avoid conflicts of interest, the responsibilities for monetary policy and investment policy operations are largely separated on the operational level.
+The Risk Committee – which is composed of three members of the Bank Council – supports the Bank Council in this task.
+It monitors risk management, in particular, and evaluates the governance of the investment process.
+Internal risk management reporting is addressed to the Governing Board and the Risk Committee.

 Governing Board